lfkdev/apache_failfix.service/README.md

 ```
 and paste the content in it (or copy the file from the repo to /etc/systemd/system/apache_failfix.service (debian/ubntu))
 now after a apache restart, next time your apache fails it will restart automatically

+note: if you want to recieve an email when this unit got triggered you have to adjust the bash file (where the mail comment is)